lindsaygelle/slice/README.md

     Name string
 }

-// Fooder is an interface that contains a collection of Food. type Fooder interface {
+// FoodSlice is an interface that contains a collection of Food. type FoodSlice interface {
-    Append(Food) Fooder
+    Append(Food) FoodSlice
-    Prepend(Food) Fooder
+    Prepend(Food) FoodSlice
 }

-// fooder is a struct that interfaces with slice.Slice. type fooder struct { s *slice.Slice }
+// food is a struct that interfaces with slice.Slice. type food struct { s *slice.Slice }

-// Append adds Food structs to the tail of the Fooder. func (f *fooder) Append(food ...Food) Fooder {
+// Append adds Food structs to the tail of the FoodSlice. func (f *food) Append(food ...Food) FoodSlice {
     f.s.Append(food...)
     return f
 }

-// Prepend adds Food structs to the head of the Fooder. func (f *fooder) Prepend(food ...Food) Fooder {
+// Prepend adds Food structs to the head of the FoodSlice. func (f *food) Prepend(food ...Food) FoodSlice {
     f.s.Prepend(food...)
     return f
 }